gatsbyjs/gatsby/docs/blog/2017-03-03-gatsbygram-case-study/index.md

 ## What is Gatsby

-Gatsby is a JavaScript web framework that combines the fast performance of static websites with the powerful abstractions, excellent tools, and client capabilities of the React.js world.
+Gatsby is a JavaScript web framework that let's you build fast, very dynamic, and mobile-ready websites *without* a complicated backend.
+It combines the fast performance of static websites with the powerful abstractions, excellent tools, and client capabilities of the React.js world.

-Gatsby was open sourced in 2015 and we're now working on its v1.

 ### Gatsby is fast